-3.3.6.
+3.3.4.
 Session beans with the @New binding

-Every EJB that satisfies the requirements of Section 3.3.2, "Which EJBs are beans?" is a bean, with scope, deployment type and bindings defined using annotations.
+Every session bean with an EJB 3.x client view is a bean, with scope, deployment type and bindings defined using annotations.

 Additionally, for each such session bean, a second bean exists which: